neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 #### Password Generator Service
 This service will be used to generate the basic words for a new password.

-**Local Dictionary** detects and uses locally installed dictionaries for english, german, french, italian, spanish and portuguese..
-Actually available options depend on which dictionaries are installed on the server.
+**Select automatically** selects the best fitting service based on availability.

 **Leipzig Corpora Collection** supports english, german, french, italian, spanish, portuguese, dutch, dansk, czech and polish.
 The service returns random words from a randomly selected corpora and has the largest language support.

+**Local Dictionary** detects and uses locally installed dictionaries for english, german, french, italian, spanish and portuguese.
+Actually available options depend on which dictionaries are installed on the server.

 **watchout4snakes.com** is only available in english.
 It can provide words based on their rarity and type and is therefore a great service to generate easy to remember and secure passwords.